alexcolls/options-ztrading/readme.md

 - Respect Polygon.io rate limits; adjust MAX_WORKERS and retry settings accordingly.
 - Outputs are saved under `OUTPUT_DIR` (absolute path recommended).
 - This tool is for data collection and education only; do not use it to make trading decisions.

+---

+## 🧭 Roadmap / TODO

+Planned features and improvements:

+- Strategy modules: covered calls, cash-secured puts, vertical spreads
+- Basic backtesting harness and metrics (win rate, max drawdown, Sharpe)
+- Greeks and risk metrics enrichment (delta, gamma, theta, vega) when available
+- Filters: probability of profit, delta bands, IV rank/percentile, OI/liquidity
+- Caching layer and incremental updates to reduce API usage
+- Retry/backoff tuning with request budgets per minute
+- CSV schema versioning and Parquet export option
+- Scheduling with cron and JSON job profiles
+- Dockerfile and devcontainer
+- CI: lint, type-check, and basic tests on PRs

+Contributions and feature requests welcome—see Contributing.

+## 🤝 Contributing

+Please see CONTRIBUTING.md for how to set up your environment, coding standards, commit style (with emojis), and how to submit PRs.

+## 🗒️ Changelog

+See CHANGELOG.md for release notes.
+Current version: 0.1.0.